rig0/desktop-agent/README.md

 ***Fully functional on both windows and linux but still under development.
 Updates may have breaking changes.
 Documentation is a WIP***

-*Consider the current state and [Tagged](https://github.com/rig0/hass-desktop-agent/tags) versions as nightly builds* *Stable releases will be found in [Releases](https://github.com/rig0/hass-desktop-agent/releases)*
+*Consider the current state and [Tagged](https://github.com/rig0/hass-desktop-agent/tags) versions as nightly builds.*

+*Stable builds will be found in [Releases](https://github.com/rig0/hass-desktop-agent/releases)*

 ---